mchad1/saphana-certification/README.md

   5) sysctl.conf

- *The file hcmtsetup-50beta.exe is a type of compressed archive, execute it to extract all pre-packaged files from SAP Extraction of the files from ythe hcmtsetup is as simple as ./hcmtsetip-50beta.exe All files will be extracted to the pwd, the most important file to you is ./hcmt which is the tool you will need to use.
+ *The file hcmtsetup-50beta.exe is a type of compressed archive, execute it to extract all pre-packaged files from SAP Extraction of the files from the hcmtsetup is as simple as ./hcmtsetip-50beta.exe All files will be extracted to the pwd, the most important file to you is ./hcmt which is the tool you will need to use.
   More on that in a minute.

  *The tar file also include two json files, these are execution plans used by ./hcmt, more on how to use in a minute The json executionplan-data-64.json is a short test which you should use to ensure the test suite works in your env, its fairly short.